 |

-The road from Kula to Poletkovtsi is renovated and it is in a beautiful conditions.
+The road from Kula to Poletkovtsi is in beautiful conditions.
 Next to Staropatitsa it is still nice, after to Rakovitsa is off road. |

 ||